How do I find a good massage therapist?

 First of all, what makes a "good" massage for you, i.e. what conditions must be present for you to feel relaxed and supported?
 What type of pressure do you like?
 (Soft tissue, energetic work, craniosacral, deep tissue, structural integration, etc.) A "good" massage depends on your body, your issues, your likes and dislikes, and a host of other factors, so there is no one bodyworker that is perfect for everyone!
-Just because you loved one particularly practitioner or session does not mean that your friend will, and that's ok.
+Just because you loved one particular practitioner or session does not mean that your friend will, and that's ok.

 What's going on in your body that is spurring you to seek a massage?
 Are you overly stressed, in pain, working with a chronic pain or muscle issue, recuperating from a surgery, pregnant, dealing with chemotherapy, etc?
 Are you just looking for a maintenance session to keep your body functioning well?

 What do you want to accomplish in your session- is this a one time session or are you hoping for multiple sessions?
 This can help your bodyworker best serve you, but also help you choose a practitioner as well.

 One of the big questions I struggle with as a movement teacher is are you treating the symptom of a movement based problem, or are you treating the problem itself?
-So let's say that you have knee pain- you can get a massage that focuses on hips, quadriceps, and shins.
-This can be totally beneficial, but what caused the knee pain to begin with?
+So let's say that you have shoulder pain- you can get a massage that on the shoulder and chest.
+This can be totally beneficial, but what caused the pain to begin with?
 Was it something else like the alignment of your neck or spine or hips?
 Was it just a one time weird way of sleeping?
-Do you want a session that will help clarify what the problem is, i.e. should you see someone who is a physical therapist, a bodyworker who does muscle testing or movement assessment?
+Do you want a session that will help clarify what the problem is, i.e. should you see someone who is a physical therapist, or a bodyworker who does muscle testing or movement assessment?
 Many bodyworkers who are not physical therapists also teach movement, whether as personal trainers, pilates teachers, etc., and finding someone who does both can help you identify where you have deficiencies and how you can address them through movement.